mdns-js/node-mdns-js/README.md

 If possible any api should be as close match to the api of node-mdns but be pragmatic.
 Look at issue #5.

-Before creating a pull-request please run jshint on any changed code.
+Before creating a pull-request please run

+    npm run lint

+on any changed code.
 There is a .jshintrc file included in the project, use it, and don't be offended by it.